sadlil/website/src/content/home/about.md

 I have used **MySQL/MariaDB**, **Postgres**; But really really in love with **ElasticSearch**.
 Recently learned about **Presto**, It is fun.<br>

-Likes to stream out data between services with **Kafka** or **SQS**.
-Gives me power to have scaleable and reliable services.
+Likes to communicate data event between services with **Kafka** stream or **SQS**.
+Gives me power to have scalable and reliable services.

 I love to deploy things in **Kubernetes** by containerizing them with **docker**.
 Monitoring them with **Prometheus and Grafana**.
-Loadbalance with **HAProxy**.
+Load balanced with **HAProxy**.
+For kubernetes i wrote a Ingress Controller backed by HAProxy called **voyager** while working in AppsCode.
-I Love to play with Kubernetes, Provision kube clusters in **aws, google cloud**.
+I Love to play with Kubernetes, Provision kube clusters in **AWS, Google cloud or DO**.

-I believe in testing, I try my best cover things under **unit tests, e2e tests and integration tests**.
+I believe in testing, I try my best to cover things under **unit tests, e2e tests and integration tests**.
 I like to use CI/CD pipeline with **Jenkins**.

 I like to have Scaling and Performance in mind.
 Love **HAProxy** to do some heavy lifting